rohitgeddam/FindMyRoomie/README.md

 # FindMyRoomie 👯‍♂️

 FindMyRoomie is a Web Application that provides a platform for NC State students to find roommates of their preference.
 The stakes are high when it comes to finding your best roommate because this relationship starts with a living relationship :sweat_smile:  We understand how stressful this can be.
-FindMyRoomie is a one-stop solution to your roommate's finding needs.
+FindMyRoomie is a one-stop solution to your roommate finding needs.
 Our software has functionalities that allow you to filter and choose your ideal roommate.
 But if that is too much work for you, we also provide roommate suggestions based on your preferences!
-Any NC State student could  sign up with their NC State Email ID from any corner of the world in our website and begin searching for roomates.
+Any NC State student could sign up with their NC State Email ID from any corner of the world on our website and begin searching for roommates.

-The software is free for use to anyone, and we also welcome any contributions to improve our software application (Please read our [Contributions.md](https://github.com/rohitgeddam/FindMyRoomie/blob/main/CONTRIBUTING.md) file for more details).
-If you would like to cite our repository, please check our [Citations.cff](https://github.com/rohitgeddam/FindMyRoomie/blob/main/CITATION.cff) file.

 <p align = "center">
 <img width = "400", src = "https://user-images.githubusercontent.com/52373569/194727868-201a036a-c400-46c4-b359-98777a92ce86.gif">
 </p>

+The software is free for use to anyone, and we also welcome any contributions to improve our software (Please read our [CONTRIBUTING.md](https://github.com/rohitgeddam/FindMyRoomie/blob/main/CONTRIBUTING.md) file for more details).
+If you would like to cite our repository, please check our [CITATION.cff](https://github.com/rohitgeddam/FindMyRoomie/blob/main/CITATION.cff) file.

 Check this website to write about high level design in README.md: https://ipwithease.com/what-is-a-high-level-design-hld/